 Tip: motivate your employees to use the stairs as much as possible as a healthy alternative.

 Motivate your employees to always grab the banister when using the stairs.
 They can use their sleeve or a tissue to grasp the handrail.
 Provide bins with foot pedal in the staircase; at the beginning, at the end or in different overflows and inform workers to throw the tissue into the trash immediately after use.
 In addition, you can also provide a hand alcohol gel per floor in a holder so that employees can disinfect their hands before and after using the stairs.
 Also make sure that the cleaning of banisters and handles (of the doors that lead to the staircase) is included in the cleaning program.

-Those travelling by public transport (train, tram, bus) must follow the instructions provided by the transport companies.
-And for everyone twelve and older, wearing a face mask or an alternative that covers both nose and mouth is compulsory on public transport, to include in the station, on platforms, and on board trains.
+If you come by public transport (train, tram, bus), follow the instructions of the transport companies.
+As from 4 May and from the age of 12, wearing a mouth mask or an alternative covering mouth and nose is compulsory in public transport in the stations, on the platforms and on board of the trains.